Can You Be Allergic to Blue Cheese?

 Also, while blue cheese itself doesn’t typically have a lot of added ingredients, it’s always possible that trace amounts of other substances could be present, depending on how and where the cheese was made.

-Symptoms of a Blue Cheese Allergy
+What are the Symptoms of a Blue Cheese Allergy?

 So, you think you might be allergic to blue cheese?
 It’s important to know what the symptoms of a blue cheese allergy can look like.
 Allergic reactions can range from mild annoyances to serious, life-threatening situations.
 Let’s break down the common signs: